Who Needs a Sask Boat License?

 Non-Motorized Vessels

-If you have a non-motorized vessel like a kayak, canoe, or paddleboard, a PCOC isn't required.
+Do you need a boating license for a kayak?
+No. If you have a non-motorized vessel like a kayak, canoe, or paddleboard, a PCOC isn't required.

 However, that doesn't mean you can't (or shouldn't) get one!

 You'll still learn valuable information covering safety when operating kayaks, paddleboards, and more.
-Plus, boating safety basics like choosing the right lifejacket and what to do if someone goes overboard apply to all vessels — motorized or otherwise.
+Plus, boating safety basics like choosing the right lifejacket and what to do if someone goes overboard apply to all vessels—motorized or otherwise.

 Get Licensed Before Hitting the Water in Saskatchewan

 BOATERexam makes it easy to get your Sask boating license!
 Our online courses are engaging, with videos and visuals to make it easy to retain information for passing the exam and staying safe on the water.
+Plus, our course is approved through Transport Canada to meet the boater education requirements.